hmustafamail/join-csv-files/README.md

 ## Dependencies
 - Python 3
-- Pandas package (pip3 install pandas)
+- Pandas package (`pip3 install pandas`)

 ## Usage
-If you are using the Terminal or CMD, you may use: python3 join.py in1.csv in2.csv columntojoinon
+If you are using the Terminal or CMD, you may use:

+`python3 join.py in1.csv in2.csv columntojoinon`

 Remember that all of those files must be in the same folder.

-You can also run join-interactive.py in the Python IDLE.
+Alternatively, you run `join-interactive.py` in the Python IDLE.

 ## Credits
 Thanks to the Pandas developers for maintaining such an excellent library.
 Thanks to DSM from stackoverflow.com/questions/16265831 for showing how to use it.